hklem/QMzyme/docs/Quickstart/installation.rst

     pip install -e . # the -e signifies developer install

-    # If you want to run tests you can install the required dependecies by executing:
+    # If you want to run tests you can install the required dependencies by executing:
     pip install 'QMzyme[test]'